tarasowski/javascript-pocketguide/serverless/apps/001_introduction-step-by-step.md

 ## Deployment Options

+* serverless create --template aws-nodej: to create a boilerplate for serverless
 * serverless deploy (we can run this command): this command will deploy or update the entire application.
 You need to run this specific command if you first time deploy your service.
 * serlverless deploy function --function Emailer: once we have deployed our service we can run only this command, that will speed up the deployment process and will only deploy the function (case sensitive).
 * serverless deploy --package package-path: you can use this command to specify particular package (mostly reserved for integration for continious integration - CI and continious deployment pipelines)